 Types of resources in the aggregation

-Seams issues – need additional information (R. Berdahl)

 Proposed Information Requirements for DER aggregation for potential inclusion in registry database

+The DER registry is a common repository of information regarding DER aggregators (contact information) and the physical and operational characteristics of individual DER aggregations and contains regulatory, contact, and operational information regarding DERs participating within FERC jurisdictional wholesale markets.

+The DER registry could serve as a shared repository of DER information for use by ISOs/RTOs and distribution companies.

+A single registration process managed by the ISOs/RTOs could be used to populate the registry data may not be appropriate for some ISOs/RTOs

 DER Aggregation-Level Information

 Name of DER aggregator

-Name of scheduling entity
+Name of market participant representative (performs various market activities i.e. scheduling bids and offers, etc.)

-Name of energy manager

 DER aggregation capacity (in MW)

-DER aggregation available energy (in MWh)
+Maximum DER aggregation available energy (in MWh)

-DER aggregation consumption capability (in MWh)
+Maximum DER aggregation consumption capability (in MWh)

-DER aggregation frequency regulation capability (in MWh)
+DER aggregation regulation capability (in MW) (similar to AGC concept)

 Is the DER aggregation homogenous (i.e. one technology type) or heterogenous (i.e. multiple technology types)?